 Jay Matheney is in his 10th year as the band director at Westport Middle School in Louisville, and in his 14th year of teaching.

-Mr. Matheney received his bachelor of music education degree from Morehead State University (MSU) and is currently completing his master of music education degree at MSU.
+Mr. Matheney received his bachelor of music education degree from Morehead State University (MSU) and a master of music education degree at MSU.
 While at MSU, he studied trumpet with Greg Wing and percussion with Brian S. Mason.
 Mr. Matheney was also a member of the top instrumental and vocal ensembles during his undergraduate studies.